share-secrets-safely/cli/README.md

   * run `make deployment`.
   * copy all text from the `release.md` file and copy it into the release text on github.
   * drag & drop all _tar.gz_  into the release and publish it.
+  * in `installation.md`, update the URL to use the latest published version
   * run `make update-homebrew` and push the changed brew file

 ### Making a new Asciinema recording